-Alternative Character Interpretation: The Dark Knight Returns and The Dark Knight Strikes Again presented Batman as a dangerously-obsessed, deeply-disturbed, paranoid, control freak who is possibly a mentally ill Sociopathic Hero as opposed to the stalwart Caped Crusader of the Golden and Silver ages and the Adam West series.
+The Dark Knight Returns and The Dark Knight Strikes Again presents Batman as a dangerously obsessed, deeply disturbed, paranoid control freak who is possibly a mentally ill Sociopathic Hero as opposed to the stalwart Caped Crusader of the Golden and Silver ages and the Adam West series.
 This interpretation is touched on Depending on the Writer and sometimes it is the basis for whole story arcs.

 Superman is also an ineffectual tool and government stooge.

 Another issue of interpretation is whether he became a man the night his parents died, or if he never truly grew up.